 This is what is dangerous about fears.
 We often don’t really notice them, or we may suspect they are there but simply ignore them because that’s easier than facing them.
 We allow them to do their thing while we’re busy working around them.
 And if this is something we’ve done for a long time, we have most certainly created habits and patterns of behavior and have long forgotten how and why they got there in the first place.
 There are SO many types of fears out there: the fear of getting hurt, the fear of change, the fear of making a mistake, the fear of failing, the fear of not having enough money, the fear of the infamous last chance, of running out of time, the fear of the unknown, the fear of dying, the fear of the truth…

 Of course sometimes fear IS vital to our existence.
 Wearing a seat belt, using a hot pad to take something out of the oven, not approaching a rabid dog.
-These are done to avoid a real injury, but it’s the other fears, the irrational fears, the ones protecting our ego or taking us out of the present moment that I want to uncover and ensure are not affecting my life.
+These are done to avoid a real injury, I would refer to them as productive fears, but it’s the other fears, the unproductive fears, the ones protecting our ego or taking us out of the present moment that I want to uncover and ensure are not affecting my life.
 The fear, as in the above example, that if someone hears you complete your digestion process, yes, poop, it will cause that person to judge you, think less of you, or love you less.
 Once we spot our fear, then we can work on the underlying basis for it, but first we must see our fear.

 Setting the Intention: Opening yourself up to seeing your fears is really the first step.
 Because seeing our fears can make life a little uncomfortable, our mind and heart are nicely buttoned up to this information, but if you set the intention that you want to see them despite the discomfort, they will start to reveal themselves.